 Buddhism as a liberation path is a gradual purification of the heart that takes root as we see more clearly, stop clinging so much, and grow out of confusion about who we are into the maturity called wisdom.
 Wisdom is expressed partly as understanding: everything changes, and many things hurt, but there’s an openness, a clear space, at the heart of it all.
 This clear space can feel like loving-kindness, like emptiness, like discernment, like vastness.
 In its own nature, it’s just openness, I think — the heart unconfused, available for contact.
 Clear.

 But if that clarity is as nearby as the Buddha and the sages promise it is, why isn’t it easier to rest in?
 Because as a state of mind, it’s conditioned by the past.
 Everything that’s ever wounded us, confused us, threatened us, or even praised and uplifted us (which may be confusing or challenging in their own way), is present in this moment as momentum throughout our being.
 And that means not just what has affected “us” but “US” — we inherit the karma of our families, communities, culture, and the earth itself.
 We ARE all these.
 We feel this momentum as the hindrances of greed and anger, restlessness and dullness, doubt and fear.
 It’s hard to let go of such deeply embedded patterns!
 But some things do make it more possible, and the most foundational of those is ethics.

 The ethical guidelines are the most fundamental practice in Buddhism.
 They are the basis of working with karma, renunciation, and purification, all of which support deep meditation (samādhi) and equanimity, the bases of Liberation practice.
-They are central to the refuge pūja we chant at Satsang, and one of the most powerful and transformative practices we can take on, if we give ourselves to them seriously.
+They are one of the most powerful and transformative practices we can take on, if we give ourselves to them seriously.
 So much joy and safety comes from getting grounded in these principles.